aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/specifying-slices/_index.md

 ---
-title: Create 3D Extrusion with Slices – Aspose.3D for Java
+title: Create 3D Extrusion with Slices Using LinearExtrusion.setSlices – Aspose.3D for Java
-linktitle: Create 3D Extrusion with Slices – Aspose.3D for Java
+linktitle: Create 3D Extrusion with Slices Using LinearExtrusion.setSlices – Aspose.3D for Java
 second_title: Aspose.3D Java API
 description: Learn how to create 3d extrusion with slices using Aspose.3D for Java.
 This step‑by‑step guide covers linear extrusion, set rounding radius, and exporting OBJ.
 weight: 13